 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Sergio Suescun-Ferrandiz: Click here to answer question.
-Please write in a style that you will be comfortable memorizing and speaking aloud.
-Limit length to 30 or fewer words.
+Sergio Suescun-Ferrandiz: The research focuses on creating photorealistic 3D reconstructions from 360° images to build immersive virtual environments.
+It explores how these can support therapy, education, and industrial validation.

 What are the most recent developments in your field of research?